Stochastic Gradient-Descent Calibration of Pyragas Delayed-Feedback Control for Chaos Suppression in the Sprott Circuit: Acknowledgments

 \section{Acknowledgments}

 We express our sincere gratitude to several individuals who significantly contributed to this project.
-Dr.~Caitlin Hult provided invaluable supervision, offering guidance and support throughout the research process.
-Dr.~Todd Neller suggested the application of Stochastic Gradient Descent (SGD) for the calibration process, which greatly enhanced our methodology.
-Finally, Dr.~Bret Crawford offered valuable feedback on nonlinear circuit modeling, enriching our understanding of the system’s dynamics.
+Dr. Todd Neller suggested the application of Stochastic Gradient Descent (SGD) for the calibration process, which greatly enhanced our methodology.
+Finally, Dr. Bret Crawford offered valuable feedback on nonlinear circuit modeling, enriching our understanding of the system’s dynamics.